FrankYesid/DynamicAnalysis/README.md

-# Dynamic_Modeling
- Dynamic Modeling - Analysis of signals
+# Dynamic Analysis
 ===================
+Dynamic Analysis - Analysis of signals

 === Files  ===
 README		this file
 INSTALL		how to install

-DOC/* Documentation
-Graph/*

 # Sub-directories:

  - /functions - All distributed functions
- - /
+ - /graphics
  - /data -   data using in tutorials and references
+ - /demo -   tutorials
+ - /Subject-level -
- - /
+ - /Group-level   -

-References:
+# References:
 ===========
 -- general, overview